JanHerca/urantiapedia/output/wikijs/en/book/Henry_Fairfield_Osborn/Men_of_the_Old_Stone_Age/Introduction.md

 <br style="clear:both;"/>

-A new impulse to the study of Palteolithic culture was given in 1895, when E. Riviere discovered examples of Palteolithic <span id="p17"><sup><small>[ p.
+A new impulse to the study of Palaeolithic culture was given in 1895, when E. Riviere discovered examples of Palaeolithic <span id="p17"><sup><small>[ p.
 17 ]</small></sup></span> mural art in the cavern of La Mouthe,^33^ thus confirming the original discovery, in 1880, by Marcelino de Sautuola of the wonderful ceiling frescoes of the cave of Altamira, northern Spain.^34^ This created the opportunity for the establishment by the Prince of Monaco of the _Institut de Paleontologie humaine_ in 1910, supporting the combined researches of the Upper Palaeolithic culture and art of France and Spain, by Cartailhac, Capitan, Rivière, Boule, Breuil, and Obermaier, and marking a new epoch in the brilliant history of the archaeology of France.

 It remained for the prehistory of the borders of the Danube, Rhine, and Neckar to be brought into harmony with that of France, and this has been accomplished with extraordinary precision and fulness through the labors of R. R. Schmidt, begun in 1906, and brought together in his invaluable work, _Die diluviale Vorzeit Deutschlands_.^35^

 To an earlier and longer epoch belongs the Prepalaeolithic or Eolithic stage.
-Beginning in 1867 with the supposed discovery by l’Abbe Bourgeois^36^ of a primordial or Prepalaeolithic stone culture, much observation and speculation has been devoted to the Eolithic^37^ era and the Eolithic industry, culminating in the complete chronological system of Rutot, as follows :
+Beginning in 1867 with the supposed discovery by l’Abbé Bourgeois^36^ of a primordial or Prepalaeolithic stone culture, much observation and speculation has been devoted to the Eolithic^37^ era and the Eolithic industry, culminating in the complete chronological system of Rutot, as follows :

 LOWER QUATERNARY, OR PLEISTOCENE